rwb/c200/README.md

 * 48.2: A property of the transformation is that the z-scores will follow a standard normal distribution so that the mean of the z-scores is 0 and the standard deviation of the z-scores is 1.
 * 48.3: If the original variable follows a normal distribution then the z-scores will follow a standard normal distribution.
 * 48.4: If our original variable is called *x*, the mean (of the original scores) is called $\mu$, and the standard deviation (of the original scores) is called $\sigma$, then the z-score for a given observation is given by $z = \frac{x-\mu}{\sigma}$.
-* Example: If there is a risk assessment score for a large population of prisoners and this risk assessment score follows a normal distribution with a mean of 10 and a standard deviation of 1.5, we can transform the original risk assessment scores, *x*, into z-scores by calculating $z_i = \frac{x_i-10}{1.5}$.
+* Example 1: If there is a risk assessment score for a large population of prisoners and this risk assessment score follows a normal distribution with a mean of 10 and a standard deviation of 1.5, we can transform the original risk assessment scores, *x*, into z-scores by calculating $z_i = \frac{x_i-10}{1.5}$.
 Then we can create boxplots showing both the original x scores and the transformed z-scores:

 <p align="center">
 <img src="/gfiles/bpa.png" width="600px">
 </p>

 * Notice that the shape of the 2 distributions is the same and the original and z-scores are arrayed in the same way in both plots.
 The only thing that changed was the scale of the vertical axis.
 Z-score transformations will always have this property: they only change the scale of the scores.

+---

 * Now, let's calculate the proportion of cases that have a risk score between 8.5 and 10.
 * Z-score for *x* = 10 is zero because $0 = \frac{10-10}{1.5}$.